Action Flow Context Reference

 Resolved variables

-Variables defined in the Action Flow will have their values resolved when the flow starts.
-For example, default values will be overwritten by values from the trigger event payload if supplied, and those resolved variables are added to the data context.
+Variables defined in the Action Flow will have their values resolved when each instance of the Action Flow starts.
+Once resolved, those values are added to the context.
 Resolved variables are called 'resolved' because their values are locked in at the point the Action Flow instance starts.

 The only time the values of resolved variables update after the Action Flow starts, is in the case of script variables.
 These will re-evaluate periodically (however, the value of any other variables the scripts reference will not have changed).